sematext/docs/docs/guide/integrations-guide.md

 ### App Table View

-Once one or more apps had been created, [Apps Table](https://apps.sematext.com/ui/integrations/apps) will display all the created apps and provide overview as well as app menu from where you can:
+Once one or more apps have been created, [Apps Table](https://apps.sematext.com/ui/integrations/apps) will display all the created apps and provide overview as well as app menu from where you can:

 - access and edit app settings
 - create alerts and define alert rules